 First: There is an urgent need for change in the attitude of the leadership, both in the developed countries and in the developing ones.
-The developed countries must realize that the world is changing and is becoming more and more interdependent.
-A world system designed to cater for the interests of the super powers or of colonial regimes and their surrogates cannot last forever.
-It must change, peacefully and with harmony and readjustment if we so choose; through explosive revolutions, violent upheavals and a lot of bloke-shed and destruction, if we are not prepared to meet the genuine demands for change.
+The developed countries must realize that the world is changing and is becoming more and more interdependent- A world system designed to cater for the interests of the super powers or of colonial regimes cannot last forever.
+It must change, peacefully and with harmony and read just me if we so choose; through explosive revolutions and a lot of blood-shed and destruction, if we are not prepared to meet the genuine demands- for change.

 The developing countries have also to change.
 Their plight cannot be totally and exclusively explained in the light of external factors alone.
 We have to do a lot to set our own house in order.
-Nothing can be achieved without a clear vision of the future, and without creativity, hard work and structural changes within our societies ensuring justice and fair play to all members of the society.

-We ask for justice in the world order, but we must also see that justice is enshrined in our domestic relations.
-While we must avail from the totality of human experiences, we must derive our identity from our own values, principles and traditions.
+Nothing can be achieved without a clear vision, creativity, hard work and structural changes within our societies ensuring justice and fair play to all members of the society.
+We ask for justice in the world order, but we must also see that justice is enshrined in our domestic relations while we must avail from the totality of human Experiences, we must derive our identity from our own values, principles and traditions.
 We must steer clear of the extremes of isolationism and blind imitation of alien cultures and value-systems.
-And we must ensure human rights to our people and involve them actively in the process of decision-making, economic as well as political.
+And we must ensure human rights to our people and involve them actively in the processes of decision-making, economic as well as political.

-Secondly, the whole concept and strategy of development deserves to be thoroughly re-examined.
+Secondly: The whole concept and strategy of development deserves to be thoroughly reexamined.
 Transplantation of models of development from the West or the East has failed.
 Equating 'economic development' with 'industrialization' has weakened our rich agricultural base without giving us a viable industrial infra-structure.
 Dependence on aid has made us neglectful of effective mobilization of domestic resources.
-Wrong types of technologies have created huge displacements, expanding mal formalities and growing unemployment in labour-abundant societies.
-We have created a few islands of affluence in an ocean of under-development, accentuating the sense of deprivation in large populations.
-Industrialization through importsubstitution has made us neglectful of the more fundamental questions of desirable patterns of consumption and commensurate production-mix.
+Wong types of technologies have created huge displacements and growing un-employment in labour-rich societies.
+We have created, a few islands of affluence in an ocean of underdevelopment, accentuating the sense of deprivation in labour-rich societies.
+We have created, a few islands of affluence in an ocean of underdevelopment, accentuating the sense of deprivation in large populations.
+Industrialization through import- substitution has made us neglectful of the more fundamental questions of desirable patterns of consumption and commensurate production-mix.
 Dependence on the developed world has been built into the system.
 That is why the whole concept of development has to be thoroughly reviewed.
-The work done at UNESCO on 'Integrated Endogenous Development' and by the Islamic economists on 'Development with Equity and Self-Reliance' can help in developing an alternate, and perhaps more realistic approach to the whole problem.
-There is also an urgent need to alleviate the burden of foreign debts and to explore alternatives to aid-and-loan-based development.
+The work done at UMESCO on 'Integrated Endogenous i Development' and by the Islamic economists on 'Development with Equity and Self-Reliance' can help in developing an alternate, and perhaps more realistic approach to the whole problem.
+There is also an urgent need to alleviate the burden of foreign debts and to explore alternatives to aid-and loan-based development.
 The role and potential of risk-capital deserves to be rediscovered.
-This would call for the development of new instruments as well as of new institutions to mobilize risk-capital for development purposes both at national and international levels.
-The emergence of over forty Islamic Banks during the last decade, committed to replace interest by profit- sharing, bears some promise in this direction.
+This would call for the development of new instruments as well as of new institutions to mobilise risk-capital for development purposes both at national and international levels.
+The emergence of over forty Islamic Banks during the last decade, committed to replace interest by profit-sharing, bears some promise in this direction.

-Third: There is a pressing need to mobilize enough resources to meet emergency situations.
-The world agencies should prepare contingency plans in the light of rather pessimistic scenarios based on the experience of the last decade.
+Third: There is a pressing need to mobilise enough resources to meet emergency situations.
+The world agencies should prepare contingency plans in the light of pessimistic scenarios based on the experiences of the last decade.
 This should cover not only situations arising out of draught and famine, disease and natural disasters but also emergencies created by sharp decline in commodity prices, and foreign exchange and debt-crises.